abbeylink/AI-enabled-CI-Agent/README.md

 The logic is deliberately conservative as the cost of a wrong automatic decision on a high-impact idea is judged too high to automate away.

 ## Sample output
-I ran the [Ideas classification script](classify_ideas.py) to generate the classification of the ideas by effort and impact.
+I ran the [Ideas classification script](classify_ideas.py) to generate the [classification of the ideas by effort and impact](classified_ideas.csv).
 See screenshot below:

 [![Sample output screenshot](Idea_classification_agent_sample_output.png)](Idea_classification_agent_sample_output.png)

-Subsequently, I ran the [Ideas triage script](agentic_triage.py) to triage the classified ideas as auto-filed to backlog or flagged for human review, based on defined autonomy tiers.
+Subsequently, I ran the [Ideas triage script](agentic_triage.py) to [route the classified ideas](routed_ideas.csv) as auto-filed to backlog or flagged for human review, based on defined autonomy tiers.
 See screenshot below:
 [![Sample output screenshot](Idea_triage%20agent_sample%20output.png)](Idea_triage%20agent_sample%20output.png)

 ## What I'd do next